How to Register a Vehicle in Victoria — The (Terrible) Process Explained

 So I’ve had to make my own map of inspection centres.

-The rural inspection centres have short wait times of less than a week.
+The rural inspection centres have shorter wait times of sometimes less than a week.
 But the ones reasonably close to the city are booked out for weeks.
 So make a list of the ones that are reasonably close.

 Of course, if you’re anywhere other than the CBD (which I just put as a reference point), the times will vary.

 Bear in mind that the appointments are generally during the day.
 You can’t choose your time.
-So you need to take a couple of hours off work just to make the appointment!
+So you need to take a couple of hours off work just to make the inspection.

 Now, attend your inspection.
 Welcome to the chaos of a VicRoads office!
-I don’t know if they’re all like this, but Dandenong was like a hospital’s emergency waiting room.
+They’re not all like this, but Dandenong was like a hospital’s emergency waiting room.
+Carlton was calmer.
+Geelong is somewhere in between (why have I had to go to so many?
+I hate this.)

-At Vicroads, the process is far from obvious.
+At VicRoads, the process is far from obvious.
 I first got there and was bamboozled by the massive queue inside.
 It was stressful — like a DMV in the US.
+Worse, actually.
 It was nothing like the quiet little TMR offices in Queensland where everyone was happy and things got done quickly.
 Nope.

 For your inspection, you need: